Gordon Highlanders: Early history

-The 1st Battalion fought at the Battle of Tel el-Kebir in September 1882 during the Anglo-Egyptian War, and then took part in the Nile Expedition in an attempt to relieve Major-General Charles Gordon during the Mahdist War.
+The 1st Battalion fought at the Battle of Tel el-Kebir in September 1882 during the Anglo-Egyptian War, in the Eastern Sudan in 1884 under Sir Gerald Graham (battles of El Teb and Tamaii) and then took part in the Nile Expedition in an attempt to relieve Major-General Charles Gordon during the Mahdist War.

 The 1st Battalion then took part in the Chitral Expedition and then the Tirah Campaign; it was during operations on the North West Frontier in October 1897, during the storming of the Dargai Heights, that one of the regiment's most famous Victoria Crosses was earned.
 Piper George Findlater, despite being wounded in both legs, continued to play the bagpipes during the assault.
-Another of the heroes involved in the charge of the Gordon Highlanders at Dargai Heights was Piper John Kidd.
+Other heroes involved in the charge of the Gordon Highlanders at Dargai Heights were Pipers John Kidd and James Fraser.
 Piper Kidd was with Piper Findlater when, half-way up the heights, both pipers were shot down.
 Unmindful of his injuries, Piper Kidd sat up and continued to play "The Cock o' the North" as the troops advanced up the heights.
+Piper Fraser made it to the top of the heights with his pipes before he too was shot in the leg.

 Both battalions were sent to South Africa following the outbreak of the Second Boer War in 1899.
-The 2nd Battalion fought at the Battle of Elandslaagte in October 1899 and was part of force to relieve the Siege of Ladysmith in November 1899.
-Meanwhile, the 1st Battalion, which arrived a little later, saw action at the Battle of Magersfontein in December 1899 and was again in action at Doornkop, where they suffered severe losses, in May 1900.
-The battalion stayed in South Africa throughout the war, which ended with the Peace of Vereeniging in June 1902.
-Four months later 475 officers and men of the 1st battalion left Cape Town on the SS Salamis in late September 1902, arriving at Southampton in late October, when the battalion was posted to Glasgow.
+The 2nd Battalion fought at the Battle of Elandslaagte in October 1899 and was part of the force besieged in the Siege of Ladysmith in November 1899.
+Meanwhile, the 1st Battalion, which arrived a little later, saw action at the Battle of Magersfontein in December 1899 and at the successful action at Paardeberg in February.
+The battalion was again in action at Doornkop, where they suffered severe losses, in May 1900.
+The battalion stayed in South Africa throughout the war, which ended with the Peace of Vereeniging in May 1902.
+Four months later, 475 officers and men of the 1st battalion left Cape Town on the SS Salamis in late September 1902, arriving at Southampton in late October, when the battalion was posted to Glasgow.

 In 1908 the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had one Reserve and four Territorial battalions.